GerHobbelt/cef-wiki/GeneralUsage.md

 void MyHandler::OnBeforeClose(CefRefPtr<CefBrowser> browser) {
   // Must be executed on the UI thread.
   REQUIRE_UI_THREAD();
-  // Protect data members from access on multiple threads.
-  AutoLock lock_scope(this);

   if (m_BrowserId == browser->GetIdentifier()) {
     // Free the browser pointer so that the browser can be destroyed.